High-performance liquid chromatography: Reversed-phase liquid chromatography (RP-LC)

-Structural properties of the analyte molecule play an important role in its retention characteristics.
-In general, an analyte with a larger hydrophobic surface area (C–H, C–C, and generally non-polar atomic bonds, such as S-S and others) is retained longer because it is non-interacting with the water structure.
-On the other hand, analytes with higher polar surface area (conferred by the presence of polar groups, such as -OH, -NH2, COO− or -NH3+ in their structure) are less retained as they are better integrated into water.
-Such interactions are subject to steric effects in that very large molecules may have only restricted access to the pores of the stationary phase, where the interactions with surface ligands (alkyl chains) take place.
+Structural properties of the analyte molecule can play an important role in its retention characteristics.
+In theory, an analyte with a larger hydrophobic surface area (C–H, C–C, and generally non-polar atomic bonds, such as S-S and others) can be retained longer as it does not interact with the water structure.
+On the other hand, analytes with higher polar surface area (as a result of the presence of polar groups, such as -OH, -NH2, COO− or -NH3+ in their structure) are less retained, as they are better integrated into water.
+The interactions with the stationary phase can also affected by steric effects, or exclusion effects, whereby a component of very large molecule may have only restricted access to the pores of the stationary phase, where the interactions with surface ligands (alkyl chains) take place.
 Such surface hindrance typically results in less retention.

-Retention time increases with hydrophobic (non-polar) surface area.
-Branched chain compounds elute more rapidly than their corresponding linear isomers because the overall surface area is decreased.
-Similarly organic compounds with single C–C bonds elute later than those with a C=C or C–C triple bond, as the double or triple bond is shorter than a single C–C bond.
+Retention time increases with more hydrophobic (non-polar) surface area of the molecules.
+For example, branched chain compounds can elute more rapidly than their corresponding linear isomers because their overall surface area is lower.
+Similarly organic compounds with single C–C bonds frequently elute later than those with a C=C or even triple bond, as the double or triple bond makes the molecule more compact than a single C–C bond.

-Aside from mobile phase surface tension (organizational strength in eluent structure), other mobile phase modifiers can affect analyte retention.
-For example, the addition of inorganic salts causes a moderate linear increase in the surface tension of aqueous solutions (ca. 1.5 J/cm2 per Mol for NaCl, 2.5 J/cm2 per Mol for (NH4)2SO4), and because the entropy of the analyte-solvent interface is controlled by surface tension, the addition of salts tend to increase the retention time.
-This technique is used for mild separation and recovery of proteins and protection of their biological activity in protein analysis (hydrophobic interaction chromatography, HIC).

-Another important factor is the mobile phase pH since it can change the hydrophobic character of the analyte.
+Another important factor is the mobile phase pH since it can change the hydrophobic character of the ionizable analyte.
 For this reason most methods use a buffering agent, such as sodium phosphate, to control the pH.
-Buffers serve multiple purposes: control of pH, neutralize the charge on the silica surface of the stationary phase and act as ion pairing agents to neutralize analyte charge.
+Buffers serve multiple purposes: control of pH which affects the ionization state of the ionizable analytes, affect the charge upon the ionizable silica surface of the stationary phase in between the bonded phase ligands, and in some cases even act as ion pairing agents to neutralize analyte charge.
 Ammonium formate is commonly added in mass spectrometry to improve detection of certain analytes by the formation of analyte-ammonium adducts.
-A volatile organic acid such as acetic acid, or most commonly formic acid, is often added to the mobile phase if mass spectrometry is used to analyze the column eluant.
-Trifluoroacetic acid is used infrequently in mass spectrometry applications due to its persistence in the detector and solvent delivery system, but can be effective in improving retention of analytes such as carboxylic acids in applications utilizing other detectors, as it is a fairly strong organic acid.
-The effects of acids and buffers vary by application but generally improve chromatographic resolution.
+A volatile organic acid such as acetic acid, or most commonly formic acid, is often added to the mobile phase if mass spectrometry is used to analyze the column effluents.

+Trifluoroacetic acid (TFA) as additive to the mobile phase is widely used for complex mixtures of biomedical samples, mostly peptides and proteins, using mostly UV based detectors.
+They are rarely used in mass spectrometry methods, due to residues it can leave in the detector and solvent delivery system, which interfere with the analysis and detection.
+However, TFA can be highly effective in improving retention of analytes such as carboxylic acids, in applications utilizing other detectors such as UV-VIS, as it is a fairly strong organic acid.
+The effects of acids and buffers vary by application but generally improve chromatographic resolution when dealing with ionizable components.